 (Statutory Framework for the Early Years Foundation Stage)

 At St Wulstan's and St Edmund's we like to have lots of fun with our teachers and friends.
-Our teachers are Miss McDonnell and Miss Martin and our teaching assistants are called Mrs Tomlinson and Mrs Eacott.
-We are also very lucky to have Mrs Yau who comes and works with us every Wednesday, Thursday and Friday.
+Our teachers are Mrs Hayton, Mrs Duckworth and Mrs McBride and our teaching assistant is called Mrs Tomlinson.

 We follow the Early Years Foundation Stage Curriculum which is a play based approach to learning and development, enabling children to develop in all areas.
-We plan creative and practical activities that support the children's interests, which enables them to build confidence, explore, problem solve, relate to their peers and most importantly develop independence.
+We plan creative and practical activities that support the children's interests, which enables them to build confidence, explore, problem solve, relate to their peers and develop independence.
+We have lots of fun in the Early Years!

 There are seven areas of learning and development: within the 'Early Years Foundation Stage Curriculum'